uio-carpentry/organisational/reporting/report_carpentry-uio_2020.md

 * 2020-12-17: UiO-Carpentry Christmas mingle

 In addition, two online meetings for the Nordic-Baltic Carpentries region were held online, hosted by the UiO-Carpentry local coordinator (AR) and the regional coordinator for the Nordic and Baltic countries (NT).
-* 2020-08-07: Social Meetup during CarpentryCon@Home
+* 2020-08-07: Social Meetup during CarpentryCon@Home (16 participants)
-* 2020-10-30: Community Discussion for Nordic-Baltic Carpentries (A [blog post](https://coderefinery.org/blog/2020/11/13/carpentry-community-discussion-nordic/) is published based on this at CodeRefinery website and is to be published at the Carpentries, [(PR)](https://github.com/carpentries/carpentries.org/pull/944))
+* 2020-10-30: Community Discussion for Nordic-Baltic Carpentries (15 participants) (A [blog post](https://coderefinery.org/blog/2020/11/13/carpentry-community-discussion-nordic/) is published based on this at CodeRefinery website and is to be published at the Carpentries, [(PR)](https://github.com/carpentries/carpentries.org/pull/944))

 ## Organisation